spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I run my code in a dedicated console or an external system terminal?

-   Select the option in the :guilabel:`Configuration per file...` dialog under :guilabel:`Run` in the Menu bar.
+   Select the appropriate option in the :guilabel:`Configuration per file...` dialog under the :guilabel:`Run` menu.

    .. image:: images/faq/faq-run-options.png
       :alt: Spyder showing cell generation.